JetBrains/kotlin-web-site/pages/docs/tutorials/android-frameworks.md

 [DBFlow](https://github.com/Raizlabs/DBFlow) is a SQLite library that simplifies interaction with databases.
 It heavily relies on annotation processing.

-To use it with Java project you configure annotation processing dependency using `kapt`:
+To use it with a project you configure annotation processing dependency using `kapt`:

 ``` kotlin
 apply plugin: 'kotlin-kapt'